reasonableperson/etrial-manager/README.md

     ln -s /var/lib/machines/etrial/etc/systemd/system/gunicorn.service \
       /var/lib/machines/etrial/etc/systemd/system/multi-user.target.wants/gunicorn.service

-Start the container and log in using the username `root` and no password.
+Allow a 'backdoor' login from the host using `machinectl login`, so that you can get an HTTPS certificate later:

+    for i in {0..9}; do echo pts/$i >> /var/lib/machines/etrial/etc/securetty; done

+This should get you to a fully configured nginx instance which you can reach on port 443.

     machinectl start etrial

-This should get you to a fully configured nginx instance which you can reach on port 443.

 # Add HTTPS user

 Since you have root access on the host OS, you can get a root shell in the container and generate a client certificate for yourself that way:

-    for i in {0..9}; do echo pts/$i >> /var/lib/machines/etrial/etc/securetty; done
     machinectl login etrial

-Run `add-https-user-sh`.
-This will generate a new private key and certificate for the user, sign the certificate using the CA you generated earlier (the credentials were saved in `/etc/nginx/client.ca.key`), and produce a `.p12` file in the current directory (probably `/root`).
+Generate a new private key and certificate for the user, sign the certificate using the CA you generated earlier (the credentials were saved in `/etc/nginx/client.ca.key`), and produce a `.pfx` file in the current directory (`/root`).
+The script is interactive; you'll get a chance to set a passphrase if you intend to send the certificate bundle over an insecure channel.

-The script needs to run interactively so that you can be prompted to provide a passphrase, if the key is to be transported insecurely.

     /var/lib/etrial/scripts/add-https-user.sh "Scott Young"